Health Insurance:

 HAWAII

-INDIANAIndiana Code Title 27 Chapter 37.5 Health Care Service Prior Authorizationhttp://iga.in.gov/legislative/laws/2021/ic/titles/027#27-1-37.5Requires insurers to make the specific information required for prior authorization along with CPT codes for which prior authorization is required for available on their website; requires determination within seventy-two hours for urgent requests and within seven days for nonurgent requests; prohibits insurers from retroactively denying prior authorization except for fraud or misrepresentation of material information.2022 House Bill 1271http://iga.in.gov/legislative/2022/bills/house/1271#document-a343b734Proposing to require insurers to allow a clinical peer to peer conversation between the patient's provider and insurer's provider after denial of prior authorization requests, waiver of prior authorization requirements for providers that meet criteria, providing for independent external review
+INDIANAIndiana Code Title 27 - Insurance, Article 1 - Department of Insurance, Chapter 37.5 Health Care Service Prior Authorizationhttps://law.justia.com/codes/indiana/title-27/article-1/chapter-37-5/Requires insurers to make the specific information required for prior authorization along with CPT codes for which prior authorization is required for available on their website; requires determination within 72 hours for urgent requests and within 7 days for nonurgent requests; prohibits insurers from retroactively denying prior authorization except for fraud or misrepresentation of material information; prohibits prior authorization for first 12 physical therapy or chiropractic visits; prohibits denials on the sole basis that referring provider is out of network.2022 House Bill 1271http://iga.in.gov/legislative/2022/bills/house/1271#document-a343b734Proposing to require insurers to allow a clinical peer to peer conversation between the patient's provider and insurer's provider after denial of prior authorization requests, waiver of prior authorization requirements for providers that meet criteria, providing for independent external review

-MAINEMaine Revised Statutes Title 24-A § 4304 – Utilization Review, §4312 – Independent External Reviewhttps://legislature.maine.gov/statutes/24-A/title24-Asec4304.htmlRequires insurers to make determinations within the lesser of seventy-two hours or two business days for nonemergency requests; prohibits revocation of prior authorization unless there was fraud or materially incorrect information was provided; insurers must provide patients with a right to an independent external review of all adverse coverage decisions when the patient has exhausted the internal appeals process.
+MAINEMaine Revised Statutes, Title 24-A - Maine Insurance Code, Chapter 56-A - Health Plan Improvement Act, Subchapter 1: Health Plan Requirements; § 4304 – Utilization Review, §4312 – Independent External Reviewhttps://legislature.maine.gov/statutes/24-A/title24-Asec4304.htmlRequires insurers to make determinations within the lesser of 72 hours or 2 business days for nonemergency requests; prohibits revocation of prior authorization unless there was fraud or materially incorrect information was provided; ; insurer cannot deny a claim if a service cannot be provided on date indicated in prior authorization request if service provided within 14 days before or after the approved date; prohibits non-emergency coverage denials based only on a provider's failure to request prior authorization; prohibits prior authorization for emergency services and post-evaluation or post-stabilitization services provided durign same encounter; insurers must provide patients with a right to an independent external review of all adverse coverage decisions when the patient has exhausted the internal appeals process; authorized representatives may pursue an external review on behalf of a patient.

 MASSACHUSETTSMassachusetts General Laws 176O Health Insurance Consumer Protections § 25 – Use and Acceptance of Specifically Designated Prior Authorization Formshttps://malegislature.gov/Laws/GeneralLaws/PartI/TitleXXII/Chapter176O/Section25Requires determination within two business days for requests.2021 Senate Bill 637https://malegislature.gov/Bills/192/S637Proposing to require insurers to publish their prior authorization requirements, limiting ability to retroactively deny prior authorization unless it was obtained because of materially inaccurate information

-MINNESOTAMinnesota Statutes Chapter 62M Utilization Review of Health Care §§ 62m.01 to .18https://www.revisor.mn.gov/statutes/cite/62MRequires determination within five business days for nonurgent requests and within forty-eight hours with a minimum of one business day for urgent requests; prohibits retroactive revocation or limitations on prior authorization except for fraud or misinformation; insurer must provide provider or patient with determination criteria upon request; requires appeals of adverse prior authorization requests to be reviewed by a clinical peer of the patient's requesting provider.
+MINNESOTAMinnesota Statutes Chapter 62M Utilization Review of Health Care §§ 62m.01 to .19https://www.revisor.mn.gov/statutes/cite/62MRequires determination within 5 business days for nonurgent requests and within forty-eight hours with a minimum of 1 business day for urgent requests; prohibits retroactive revocation or limitations on prior authorization except for fraud or misinformation; insurer must provide provider or patient with determination criteria upon request; requires appeals of adverse prior authorization requests to be reviewed by a clinical peer of the patient's requesting provider.
+Beginning January 2026, prior authorization is prohibited for the following so long as eligibilty criteria are met: non-medication outpatient mental health treatment and substance use disorder care, non-medication antineoplastic cancer treatments aligned with NCCN guidelines, preventive services rated A or B by the USPSTF, pediatric hospice care, neonatal abstinence programs; and prior authorization for chronic conditions will not expire unless the standard of care changes.

 MISSOURIRevised Statutes of Missouri §§ 376.1350, –.1389 Health Care Utilization Reviewhttps://revisor.mo.gov/main/OneSection.aspx?section=376.1350&bid=47950Requires determination within two business days of request and within one working day for concurrent review requests; provides for independent external review of adverse coverage determinations after two levels of internal appeals.